 At a glance, a subject-oriented dimensional model consists of fact and denormalized dimension tables connected through foreign keys.
 Facts carry numerical information about a specific business measure/transaction, e.g., a sales invoice.
 Dimensions carry descriptive attributes for the fact, which eventually allow the business intelligence (BI) layer to easily filter and query data for reporting.

-Automated Dimensional Modeling – The Astera Way
+Automating Dimensional Modeling with Astera

 Fig 1.
 Source Model

-Step 1: Identify Facts and Dimensions:
+Step 1: Identify Facts and Dimensions

 Fig 2.
 Build a Dimension Model Feature

 What you choose as facts or dimensions depends primarily on the OLAP reporting use case and the type of entity.
 You can also auto-detect the entities to automatically deformalize schema tables for faster query results in the BI layer.
-With this option, you don’t need to expend time on manually denormalizing relatable tables.
+With this option, you don’t need to spend time on manually denormalizing relatable tables.

 In this use case, invoice transactions have been marked as facts, whereas descriptive attributes, e.g., suppliers, customers, stock items, and city information, have been marked as supporting dimensions.